 Research, collaboration and creative problem-solving lie at the heart of his process.
 He provides bespoke services for digital agencies large and small, publishers, record companies, musicians, designers, web developers, entrepreneurs, architects, creative collectives, universities, galleries and museums.

 As the son of the renowned architect, Graeme Thiedeke, Peter has been immersed in the world and culture of the architectural profession all his life and has recently designed his own, beautiful home on the Gold Coast.

-Nik Struger is a filmmaker and producer who’s company, Ravens at Odds, has been chosen as the official production company of Gold Coast Open House 2021.
+Nikolas Strugar is a filmmaker and producer who’s company, Ravens At Odds, has been chosen as the official production company of Gold Coast Open House 2021.
 He works extensively within the architecture, built environment and creative industries, telling stories about people and place through film.

 Nikolas’ career began in architecture, before a shift into film production.
 It’s with intimate knowledge and understanding of architecture that he approaches filmmaking.
 He draws upon a visual language that relates to the project, precise composition, considered colour, slowness, and subtlety.

 Derek’s art form is that of architectural visualisation.
 He created, and now runs Cottee Parker Architects’ Presentation Unit – providing the company’s architects and designers with an invaluable design tool.
 The rendered images he and his team create are a key element in the process of describing designs to clients and in bringing the project alive for them.

 Derek constantly explores ways of using visualisation to create images that evoke emotional responses from clients and end users, in much the same way as photographers set up shots with the intention of evoking a particular response from their audience.
 As Derek is in the business of assisting architects in refining space, form and materiality in their designs by creating ‘photographs’ of buildings before they are built, he has a parallel interest in the photography of buildings and utilises architectural photography to inform his own work.